rotundasoftware/cartero/README.md

 ### Application level transforms

-You can apply transforms to all your parcels (i.e. all packages in your `parcelsDir`) using the `-t` command line argument.
-(The transforms will not be applied to packages on which your parcels depend, but you can apply your application transforms to additional directories using the `transformDir` command line argument.)
+You can apply transforms to all all packages in your `parcelsDir` using the `-t` command line argument. (`node_modules` directories inside the parcelsDir will not be effected.)
+You can also apply your application transforms to additional directories using the `transformDir` command line argument.)

 ```
 $ cartero views static/assets -t "sass-css-stream"